Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: UK Biobank Analysis

-In the binary case, uniLasso and Lasso perform much more similarly when measured in AUC, with uniLasso even outperforming Lasso on Asthma.
+In the binary case, uniLasso and Lasso perform much more similarly as measured by AUC, with uniLasso slightly outperforming Lasso on Asthma.
 Otherwise, the difference in test error between Lasso and uniLasso does not exceed 0.016, an encouragingly small margin.
-Excitingly, as also seen with the continuous responses, uniLasso maintains a significantly sparser solution set than Lasso.
+Excitingly, as also seen with the continuous responses, uniLasso maintains a significantly sparser solution set than Lasso (See Table \ref{tab:nonzero_coefs}).
 For CHD, uniLasso is over 50\% sparser than Lasso and has lower test error by only 0.001.
-UniLasso is consistently the best performing under this sparsity metric.
 This reduced solution set in conjunction with the alignment of signs between univariate and multivariate coefficients reinforces the merits of uniLasso.
 Section \ref{sec: external scores} goes into more detail about an alternative formulation of uniLasso that potentially achieves a more optimal tradeoff.

-Table \ref{tab: sign_changes} summarizes the number of sign changes observed between the univariate coefficients and the non-zero coefficients in the final Lasso model.
-This metric reflects the interpretability of the multivariate (Lasso) model: solutions with sign changes indicate that the multivariate fit has flipped the direction of association for certain variables.
-Such reversals are difficult to interpret because they obscure the role each variable plays in predicting disease susceptibility (or any other phenotype); the meaning of a coefficient’s sign becomes context-dependent, which is particularly ambiguous when dealing with SNPs.
+Table \ref{tab: sign_changes} summarizes the number of sign changes observed between the univariate coefficients and the non-zero coefficients in final Lasso model.
+This metric is a reflection of the interpretability of the multivariate (Lasso) model: sign changes indicate that the multivariate fit has flipped the direction of association for certain variables.
+Such reversals are difficult to interpret because the coefficient’s sign becomes dependent on the presence of other variables.
 As shown in the table, the binary models exhibit far fewer sign changes than the continuous ones, which is expected given their smaller active sets.
 A built-in advantage of uniLasso is the lack of sign changes regardless of the type of response variable.